asciimoo/filtron/README.md

       - `Cookie`
       - `Header`
  - `SubAttribute` if `RequestAttribute` is not a single value, this can specify the inner attribute
+ - `Expression` possible value:
- - `Regex` regular expression to filter the selected attributes value
+    - a regular expression to filter the selected attribute values.
+    - `nslookup(Hostname)` to filter the selected attribute values with the IP addresses of `Hostname`.
+Filtron resolves `Hostname` to its IP addresses when the rule is loaded (IPv4 and IPv6).

 ### Examples